zhangly811/linyingzhang.github.io/_pages/about.md

 2. developing heterogeneous and individualized treatment effect estimation algorithms for personalized treatment planning.
 3. improving the equity of health care through machine learning.

 **HIRING!** I am open to mentor graduate and undergraduate students.
-I am also looking for full-time [data analysts](https://wustl.wd1.myworkdayjobs.com/en-US/External/details/Senior-Statistical-Data-Analyst---Biostatistics_JR78752?q=informatics) and postdoc researchers.
+I am also looking for full-time [data analysts](https://wustl.wd1.myworkdayjobs.com/en-US/External/details/Senior-Statistical-Data-Analyst---Biostatistics_JR78752) and [postdoc](https://wustl.wd1.myworkdayjobs.com/en-US/External/job/Postdoctoral-Research-Associate---Biostatistics_JR78995) researchers.
 Please email me your CV and a cover letter if you are interested in working in my lab.

 You can reach me at linyingz [at] wustl [dot] edu or on [Twitter](https://twitter.com/Z_Linying).

 News
 ------
+* Feb 5-7: I will be presenting the work on the [algorithmic fairness of eGFR](https://www.medrxiv.org/content/medrxiv/early/2021/10/26/2021.10.26.21265423.full.pdf) at AIMHC in Santa Ana, CA!
+* Dec 31 2023: Our paper titled [Causal Fairness Assessment of Treatment Allocation with Electronic Health Records](https://arxiv.org/abs/2211.11183) was accepted at JBI!
 * Dec 10 2023: I will be the senior chair at the causality in health roundable at [Machine Learning for Health (ML4H)](https://ml4h.cc/2023/index.html)!
 * Nov 11-15 2023: I will be at the [AMIA Symposium](https://amia.org/education-events/amia-2023-annual-symposium) presenting our work on causality for health disparities research!<br>
 * Oct 2023: I started my job as an assistant professor of biostatistics at Washington University! <br>